merrickhare/news-headline-image-generator/readme.md

-# Generate Images from News Healdines
+# Generate Images from News Headlines
+## Add your news headline to the message input to generate your image

 # Install:
 <em>dotenv</em>\